DeforaOS/libc/README.md

     $ make PREFIX="/path/to/libc" install

 _Warning_: unless you know what you are doing, do not install libc in a
-           directory where it might conflict with your system's default headers and libraries, like `/usr` or even the default `/usr/local`.
+           directory where it might conflict with the system headers and libraries, like `/usr` or even the default `/usr/local`.

 Compiling programs against libc